nekhtiari/image-similarity-measures/README.md

   --pred_img_path FILE  Path to predicted image --metric METRIC       select an evaluation metric (fsim, issm, psnr, rmse,
-                        sam, sre, ssim, uiq, all) (can be repeated) --write_to_file       final output will be written to a file.
+                        sam, sre, ssim, uiq, all) (can be repeated)
 ```

 #### Evaluation